Passive environment-assisted quantum communication with GKP states: Discussion and Outlook

+In Appendix~\ref{appendix:intrinsic_loss}, we numerically analyze the effects of intrinsic loss and demonstrate the benefits of our scheme even in presence of intrinsic loss.
+With a few percent intrinsic loss, high fidelity and large coherent information is still achievable using GKP encoding and environment states.
+For $\eta=1/3$, our tri-convex optimization shows that the coherent information, and thus the quantum capacity, remains positive for 27\% intrinsic loss probability and the optimized results are still GKP states.
+Experimentally, intrinsic loss below 1\% have been demonstrated in microwave-microwave quantum transduction~\cite{abdo2013}, and intrinsic loss about 20\% have been demonstrated in optical-optical quantum transduction~\cite{pelc2012}.

+Currently, single-mode GKP states of microwave photons and phonons have been successfully generated on superconducting circuits~\cite{campagne-ibarcq2020,sivak2023} and ion trap platforms~\cite{fluhmann2019,deneeve2022}, with active exploration in the optical domain~\cite{brady2024,konno2024,vasconcelos2010,weigand2018,eaton2019,su2019,hastrup2022,takase2023,winnel2024}.
+For microwave-optical quantum transduction, alternative encodings such as the one described in Eq.~(\ref{eq:other_encodings}) may offer advantages.
+With this approach, GKP states are only required on the microwave side, while the optical side can utilize squeezed cat states, which are simpler to generate compared to GKP states~\cite{winnel2024}.

-Our work is a natural application of passive environment assistance in quantum transduction, and establishes a new approach to overcome the limited efficiencies of quantum transducers.
-Through explicit constructions of GKP codes, our work contributes to a deeper understanding of environment assisted channels beyond Gaussian states.
-In future works, it would be interesting to consider internal losses and assess the performance of environment-assisted quantum transduction in more realistic settings.
+In future works, it would be interesting to experimentally demonstrate quantum communication through a beam splitter with GKP states, and theoretically understand the environment-assisted quantum capacity of a quantum channel with energy constraints.
+For quantum transduction, it is important to consider internal losses and assess the performance of environment-assisted quantum transduction in more realistic settings.
 Moreover, we can explore alternative encodings tailored for current experimental platforms or adapt transducer designs to align with specific encodings.